ARM-software/acle/main/acle.md

 The intrinsics in this section have the following properties in common:

 *   Every argument named `tile`, `slice_offset` or `tile_mask` must
-    be an integer constant expression.
+    be an integer constant expression in the range of the underlying instruction.

 *   ZA loads and stores do not use typed pointers, since there is no C or C++ type information associated with the contents of ZA.